amarpan/how-to-write-a-README/README.md

 <!-- ###### <h6 align="center">by</h6> -->
 ###### <h6 align="center"> [Amar Pan - GA SEI '21](https://www.linkedin.com/in/amarpan/)</h6>

-The README is often the most overlooked and underestimated aspect of a software engineering project, frequently left until the very last minute.
+The README is often the most overlooked and underestimated aspect of a General Assembly SEI project, frequently left until the very last minute.

 And yet, it is what employers immediately look at when assessing one's technical competency as a developer.

-Thus, in today's tutorial, we'll take a look at how to write and design a README that will make anyone's portfolio shine.
+Thus, in today's tutorial, we'll take a look at how to write and design a GA SEI README that would make anyone's portfolio shine.

 ***This tutorial assumes you already have some semblance of a README.
 If you're starting from scratch, however, download my blank skeleton template [here](https://github.com/amarpan/blank-README-template/blob/main/README.md).